 Water-related territories - at sea, delta, and/or riverine landscapes - are increasingly becoming the arena of radical climatic changes, resource depletion, political/economic instability, and socio-spatial inequalities.
 Their fragile state requires the envisioning of an interdisciplinary design knowledge that mediates form, performance, and representation under the influence of various states and scales of control.
 Within this context, the central question of the studio is how biophysical, socio-economic, cultural and political changes - and related risks at sea, riverine, and/or delta areas - can be addressed by Urbanism and Architecture in the face of present days planetary urgencies.

-Transitional Territories is an interdisciplinary design studio for the Architecture and Urbanism tracks - working in close collaboration and informed by landscape architecture, hydraulic structures and flood risk, and policy analysis fields.
+Transitional Territories is an interdisciplinary design studio for the Urbanism track - working in close collaboration and informed by landscape architecture, hydraulic structures and flood risk, and policy analysis fields.
 The studio has a strong emphasis on the translation of research findings into design.

 The studio contributes to the collective research of the Delta Urbanism Interdisciplinary Research Program.
 Students take position on the future of urbanised landscapes, exploring the programmatic dimension and the changing nature of the territorial project.
 Throughout the studio, students discuss their observations and statements with both teachers and external invited experts.